 Ask the group to work individually and hand out Exercise 5 - What do we need to change.
-This is a letter of complaint written by the day centre on behalf of Mr Goldmann.
+This is a letter of complaint written by Mr Goldmann's daughter on his behalf.
 Now ask the delegates to put themselves (or their spouse, a parent, their children or anyone else dear to them), in the position of Mr Goldmann.